There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 Depending on your local competition (the density of similar local businesses nearby) and how much you care to focus your efforts on Google alone, you can go the minimal route.

-For example, if you are the only donut shop in town, you might get all the search result appearances you could ask for just by having a GMB profile.
+For example, if you are the only donut shop in town, you might get all the search result appearances you could ask for just by having a Google Business Profile.

-However, the foundation of your digital presence is your website, and today, most customers want to browse your selection and check out your company style online before they swing by or call in.
+However, your website is the foundation of your digital presence, and today, most customers want to browse your selection and check out your company style online before they swing by or call in.

 So while you can appear and even rank for local SEO without a website, you are also passing on an important stage in customer conversion and a platform for customer relations.

-In addition, you are at the mercy of Google’s choice to present your business, and may even see a drop in ranking after the next constantly rotating Google algorithm update.
+In addition, you are at the mercy of Google’s choice to present your business and may even see a drop in ranking after the next Google core algorithm update.

 6. With my limited budget, which area of Local SEO should I focus on first?